Javascript is not enabled.

 AARP (Zara, Lands’ End, Chico’s, J.Crew, Everlane)

-Blazers — not diamonds — are a women’s best friend.
+Blazers — not diamonds — are a woman’s best friend.
 They’re power pieces that boost any outfit and your body confidence.
 How do I know?
 As a fashion editor, stylist and personal shopper for women over 50, I have a front row seat to women’s wardrobes and fashion woes.
 The phrase “What about a blazer?” starts many conversations and ends many fashion dilemmas.
 From extra pounds and bulges to the “I have nothing to wear” issue, a jacket is often the best solution to putting together a stress-free outfit.
 The only decision is which one to choose.
 Wondering whether to go single or double breasted?
 Deciding between oversized, cropped or relaxed?
 Velvet or plaid?
 Check out the best new styles below and tips on how to choose and wear them.

 spinner image different blazers